 What is ultrasound imaging of breast implants?

 At the Bengtson Center for Aesthetics and Plastic surgery, we use a high-resolution ultrasound system to screen and detect abnormalities in silicone, Natrelle 410 “Gummy Bear” Cohesive Gel, or standard responsive gel breast implants.
 Ultrasound imaging of breast implants gives our Grand Rapids and Birmingham patients peace of mind.

 Why should I consider ultrasound for breast implant follow-up in Grand Rapids?

 Dr. Bengtson has completed multiple research projects in an IRB-controlled (Institutional Review Board) study to investigate MRI versus ultrasound for detection of breast implant shell failure.
 His research has and continues to show HRUS to be equivalent to MRI in this regard.
 Ultrasound monitoring of breast implants at our Grand Rapids practice can be performed more economically and comfortably than an MRI, which is the current standard for evaluating the condition of an implant that is inside your body.
 Dr. Bengtson believes this technology will be in every plastic surgeon’s office and used as an extension of our physical exam in the near future.

-Elected by his peers for inclusion in Best Doctors in America® from 1996 to 2016.
+Elected by his peers for inclusion in Best Doctors in America® consecutively since 1996.